Have Questions?

 Submitting ventilation plans to local municipalities can be a time-consuming task, often requiring hours of preparation to meet specific local requirements.
 These municipalities typically want assurance that any installed system adheres to safety standards and the International Mechanical Code.
 For customers purchasing our products, we offer this plan submission service at no charge.
 Alternatively, we can provide this service for a fee of $400.00.
 Contact LakeAir President Randolph Bush at 262-632-1229 for more information.

 Our submission package includes a basic diagram of your space, illustrating the proposed placement of your LakeAir smoke eaters.
 We will determine the Occupancy Load per IMC, calculate the necessary ventilation (including both air purification and fresh air ventilation), and compute the HVAC capacity needed to offset the fresh air ventilation.
-While these calculations are usually sufficient to fulfill local requirements, some jurisdictions may require a Master HVAC professional to install or oversee the work.
+While these calculations are usually sufficient to fulfill local requirements, some jurisdictions may require a Master HVAC professional to install or oversee the installation of the work.

 Illustration of an Air Purification / Ventilation Plan provided by LakeAir